vascogrilo/moneytransfer-app/README.md

 * Transfer _createTransfer(Transfer transfer)_
 * boolean _deleteTransfer(String id)_
 * void _clearTransfers()_

+### 2.2.
+ApplicationStore
+This class implements both _AccountStorage_ and _TransferStorage_ and is responsible for maintaining the list of both accounts and transfers.

+Creating an account needs to perform some validation like the account's name and owner name can't be either null or an empty string.
+The initial balance must not be below zero, NaN or Infinity.
+An internal id must be generated and assigned to the account.
+Updating an account needs to perform some validation like the _modified_ account's name and owner name can't be either null or empty string.
+The new balance must not be below zero, NaN or Infinity.

+Creating a transfer involves several checks.
+First of all the origin account id and destination account id must identify _existing_ accounts and they should not be the same.
+The amount should be above 0 and not NaN or Infinity.
+If these requirements are validated the transfer is considered OK and an internal id should be generated and assigned to the transfer, along with a timestamp of the operation.
+Now the _amount_ must be withdrawn from the origin account and deposited into the destination account, if the origin account has sufficient funds.

 ## 3. HTTP REST API
 As the test requested there is no authentication on the http layer.
 Also, for the sake of this test, I chose to leave out any SSL.